Conservation and restoration of musical instruments: Classification systems

-Dissociation

-Preventive conservation measures should be periodically reviewed by conservators to ensure up to date methods are being practiced.

 Conservation practices

 Musical instruments are often very fragile and complex objects that should be conserved both externally and internally.
 When deciding the course of a conservation treatment, conservators should be experts in the history of the instrument and its material.
 Conservators should aim to restore the instrument to its original physical form or acoustic playability in the least destructive way possible using "non destructive analytical tools".
 Techniques such as spot treatments should be used to test the instruments reaction to particular conservation treatments in controlled areas, and technology such as CT scans and X-radiography should be used by conservators to analyze the internal mechanisms of musical instruments without invasive measures.

 Conservators of musical instruments can also borrow conservation science methods from other objects to which instruments are similar.
-Instruments often “have moving parts or they require physical interaction to fulfill the purpose for which they were made.
-They have this in common with many other objects including clocks, transport vehicles, arms and armor, hand tools, domestic utensils, scientific apparatus and industrial machinery”.
+Instruments often "have moving parts or they require physical interaction to fulfill the purpose for which they were made.
+They have this in common with many other objects including clocks, transport vehicles, arms and armor, hand tools, domestic utensils, scientific apparatus and industrial machinery".

-String instruments, rely on the plucking of strings to create sound.
+String instruments rely on the plucking of strings to create sound.
 Conservators should be versed in not only the construction of the instrument itself, but also the tension levels required to maintain the ideal acoustic sound of a particular instrument.
 Woodwind instruments are most often constructed of wood or metal but other materials such as plastic or brass may be used as well.
 Since air is blown into woodwind instruments to create sound, humidity can be trapped inside instruments.
 This is a particular concern for wooden woodwinds.
 Brass instruments are made exclusively of brass.
 Corrosion should be the highest concern for conservators working with brass instruments.
 Percussion instruments are particularly vulnerable as they are instruments designed to be struck or hit in order to create sound.